cloudposse/packages/docs/targets.md

-tfmask                    0.3.0      Terraform utility to mask select output from `terraform plan` and `terraform apply` variant                   0.36.4     Variant is a Universal CLI tool that works like a task runner venona                    0.29.0     Codefresh runtime-environment agent yq                        2.4.1      yq is a portable command-line YAML processor
+tfmask                    0.3.0      Terraform utility to mask select output from `terraform plan` and `terraform apply` variant                   0.36.4     Variant is a Universal CLI tool that works like a task runner venona                    0.29.0     Codefresh runtime-environment agent vert                      0.1.0      Simple CLI for comparing two or more versions yq                        2.4.1      yq is a portable command-line YAML processor
 ```